 Because of the COVID safety policy, JPA has to limit the venue capacity up to 200 people each day.
 We will use Eventbrite to secure the participants’ booking and we may have to control the number of viewers by our staff members at the site.

-1) On the 22nd, 29th, and 31st, programs are oriented more for enrolling and participating in the activities.
+- On the 22nd, 29th, and 31st, programs are oriented more for enrolling and participating in the activities.
+(Each of these 3 days has slightly different program content & schedule)

 - Under the still on-going COVID-19 circumstances, Governors Island Ferry requires reservation.
 Please come to the Island by making the reservation for the ferry ride online.